 - Internet connection

-- Commitment of 5-10 hours per week for 4 weeks to learn tech
+- Commitment of 5-10 hours per week for 4 weeks

 - Risk-takers attitude, inquiry-driven mentality, passion to optimize learning